Beeches Martial Arts Policy Handbook

 • Ensuring that Coaches and Officials are suitably trained in Child protection and health, safety and welfare issues.

 • Ensuring that coaches and officials have been screened to confirm their suitability to work with children.
-Where appropriate this will include Criminal Record Bureau (CRB) disclosure.
+Where appropriate this will include Criminal Record Bureau (DBS) disclosure.

 • Ensuring that best coaching practice guidelines are followed at all times.